 Blogging is a rewarding experience.
-It can even lead to financial gains or the ability to work for yourself from home (see how I built my own blog side hustle, here.)
-However, there is a fine art to blogging, so I put together a post on blogging tips for beginners, compiling only the information I have found the most useful in my 7+ years as a blogger. (oh man, that made me feel old just now.)
+It can even lead to financial gains and/or the ability to work for yourself from home (see how I built my own blog side hustle, here.)
+However, there is a fine art to blogging, so I put together a post on blogging tips for beginners, compiling only the information I have found the most useful in my nearly 8+ years as a blogger. (oh man, that made me feel old just now.)

 Creating content every day is a grind.
 Tweaking your website is a grind.
 It takes months, really more like years, for a blog to reach its full potential.
 So, while there is no real way to quickly ascend the ranks of blogging, avoiding these pitfalls will help take your blog from the beginner to the intermediate level.

 If you're a beginner blogger, you might be tempted to get a free wordpress site or some other type of free blog platform.

 And yes, you can get a WordPress blog for free and even set up the domain name so it looks like you're “self-hosted” (That's an industry term), but you won't be able to run ads.

 You'll also look like an amateur to big-name sponsors, and will have less creative control over what the site looks like.